Hendrix-CS/creativity-TEC/index.md

 ## <a name="writing">Writing Assignments</a>

 You will complete two writing assignments in the course.
+You will be given several weeks to complete each assignment, in which you will draw on class discussions and assignments to explore a particular set of questions.

-XXX are they required to revise?
-Have a workshop day for feedback & revision?
-Just encourage them to make use of rolling submission?
+For each writing assignment, we will have a "workshop day" where you will give and receive peer feedback on a draft.
+You are also welcome and encouraged to make use of [rolling submission](#rolling) to get feedback from us as well.

 | Assignment                   | Points | Due |
 |------------------------------|:------:|-----|